 Start with the basics—make, model, year, mileage, and engine size.
 Then, highlight any extras like leather seats, parking sensors, or a recent service.
 If you’ve kept up with maintenance, mention it!
 Buyers love a well-cared-for car.

 Lastly, choosing where to list your car makes a big difference.
-Popular platforms like Exchange My Car reach serious buyers actively looking to purchase.
+Popular platforms like Exchange My Car can help you reach reputed car buyers actively looking to purchase.
 These sites often provide free valuation tools and handle paperwork too.

 Stay responsive to messages and be open to reasonable offers.
 Quick replies and flexibility help close deals faster.
 The right platform plus good communication equals a smooth, successful sale.